 Senate amends food safety bill, calls for five-year review

-Overall view of a ceremony in the Senate on Thursday November 24, 2011.
-(Adrian Wyld / THE CANADIAN PRESS)
+Overall view of a ceremony in the Senate on Thursday, Nov.
+24, 2011.
+(The Canadian Press/Adrian Wyld)

 Published Thursday, October 4, 2012 10:37AM EDT

 OTTAWA -- Senators have amended a bill on food safety to include a mandatory review every five years of the resources and inspectors available to enforce the system.